bltlab/seqscore/README.md

 The output shows that the system produced two false positives and missed one mention in the reference (false negative).
 The most frequent errors appear at the top.
-The `--error-counts` flag can be combined with `--score-format delim` to write a delimited table that can be read as a spreadsheet.
+The `--error-counts` flag can be combined with `--output-format delim` to write a delimited table that can be read as a spreadsheet.

 ## Validation